confluentinc/cp-docker-images/docs/quickstart.rst

        confluentinc/cp-kafka:3.2.1 \
        kafka-topics --describe --zookeeper localhost:32181

-For this example, we'll create a FileSourceConnector, a FileSinkConnector and directories for storing the input and output files.
+For this example, you'll create a FileSourceConnector, a FileSinkConnector and directories for storing the input and output files.
 If you are running Docker Machine then you will need to SSH into the VM to run these commands by running ``docker-machine ssh <your machine name>``.

-  First, let's create the directory where we'll store the input and output data files.
-Remember, we must do this within the Docker Host.
+  First, let's create the directory where you'll store the input and output data files.
+Remember, you must do this within the Docker Host.

   .. sourcecode:: bash